-A College official is defined as a person employed by the College in an administrative, supervisory, academic, research or support staff position; law enforcement and health staff; a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another College official in performing his or her tasks.
+A College official is defined as a person employed by the College in an administrative, supervisory, academic, research or support staff position, law enforcement and health staff, a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another College official in performing his or her tasks.

 Bellin College has defined the following as directory information:

 - Name

 - Address

-- Email address
+- · Email address

-- Cell phone number
+- · Cell phone number

-- Date of birth
+- · Date of birth

-- Confidential recommendations to which the student has in her/his records prior to January 1, 1975
+- Confidential recommendations to which the student has in their records prior to January 1, 1975

 - Dates of attendance, year in college and enrollment status

 - Academic honors

-- Previous institutions attended.
+- · Previous institutions attended.

-- Participation in recognized activities - Photograph
+- Participation in recognized activities

+- Photograph

-Please note: Students wishing to keep confidential some or all the "directory information" must complete a form available in the student services One Stop Shop office.
-Students must be aware that placing a FERPA "hold" on all records includes limiting the College's ability to provide reference.
-Students can select the transparency of the specific information visible within our student information system.
+Please note: Students complete the FERPA disclosure permission forms as part of the orientation process.
+Forms are also kept in the One Stop Shop for any students who wish to update disclosure permissions.
+A new form must be completed by the student to change access permission to the student's record.
+Students should be aware that placing a FERPA hold on all records includes limiting the College's ability to provide a reference or verify enrollment or degree information.
+Students can select the transparency of the specific information visible within our student information system

-Students can request access to records, documents and other materials directly related to them by appointment with the Registrar or the Dean of Students and Allied Health Sciences.
+Students can request access to records, documents and other materials directly related to them by appointment with the Registrar or the Dean of Students & Allied Health Sciences.

 Students may not have access to:

-- Personal information of College employees. - Employment records. - Medical, psychiatric, or similar records used solely for treatment purposes and available only to recognized professionals in connection with such treatment.
-Students would be able to have such records inspected by a doctor or appropriate professional of their choice. - The financial records of their parents used for financial aid purposes. - Confidential letters and statements of recommendations placed in their records prior to January 1, 1975, and/or confidential recommendations to which the student has given prior written waiver of access and which are used for job placement, Admissions, or award purposes. - Admission records accumulated prior to enrollment.
+- · Personal information of College employees. - · Employment records. - Medical, psychiatric, or similar records used solely for treatment purposes and available only to recognized professionals in connection with such treatment.
+Students would be able to have such records inspected by a doctor or appropriate professional of their choice.

+- The financial records of their parents used for financial aid purposes. - Confidential letters and statements of recommendations placed in their records prior to January 1, 1975, and/or confidential recommendations to which the student has given prior written waiver of access and which are used for job placement, admissions, or award purposes. - Admission records accumulated prior to enrollment.